VasilGVasilev/softuni-React/softuniReact/11. Workshop Advanced Techniques - Part 1/NB.md

 WORKSHOP PART II

-Error Boundries done with Class components
+Error Boundries done with Class components only